Family Doctor Enrollment in Ontario

 Best Practices for Patients

-- Prioritize your family doctor:
+- Make your family doctor the default:

-- Use their after-hours service if available.
+- Use their after-hours line if they offer one.

 - Keep records:

-- When traveling or outside regular office hours.
+- When travelling or outside office hours.

 - Follow up:

-- Understand your enrollment agreement:
+- Know your enrollment agreement:

 Recent Changes and Policies